 - Completion: Allows you to filter by the completion status of tasks in your mind map.
 You can select the completion level to filter by in a sub-menu. - Priority: Allows you to filter by the priority set for items in your mind map.
-You can select the priority to filter by in a sub-menu. - Resources: Allows you to filter by resources assigned to tasks in your mind map. - Milestones: Allows you to filter by project milestones. - Critical Tasks: Allows you to filter by critical tasks, i.e. tasks that are particularly important to the completion of the project.

-Overdue Tasks: Allows you to filter by tasks where the completion value has not reached today's date.
+You can select the priority to filter by in a sub-menu. - Resources: Allows you to filter by resources assigned to tasks in your mind map. - Milestones: Allows you to filter by project milestones. - Critical Tasks: Allows you to filter by critical tasks, i.e. tasks that are particularly important to the completion of the project. - Goverdue Tasks: Allows you to filter by tasks where the completion value has not reached today's date. - Auto Scheduled Tasks: Allows you to filter by automatically scheduled tasks. - Manually Scheduled Tasks: Allows you to filter by manually scheduled tasks.